hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 ### DESeq2-normalized counts: Median of ratios method
 Since tools for differential expression analysis are comparing the counts between sample groups for the same gene, gene length does not need to be accounted for by the tool.
 However, **sequencing depth** and **RNA composition** do need to be taken into account.

-To normalize for sequencing depth and RNA composition, DESeq2 uses the median of ratios method, which performs the following steps when you run the tool:
+To normalize for sequencing depth and RNA composition, DESeq2 uses the median of ratios method.
+On the user-end there is only one step, but on the back-end there are multiple steps involved, as described below.

+> **NOTE:**  These steps belows describe what goes on inside the DESeq2 software.
+For a typical RNA-seq analysis, **you would not normally run these lines of code** as the software is running it for you.

 **Step 1: creates a pseudo-reference sample (row-wise geometric mean)**